dd32/td-gh-ex/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.3.28 June 22nd 2018 =
+* Improvements : various fixes and improvement to stay compliant with the WordPress.org themes requirements : removed previewer dummy content and image, removed welcome note, removed help icon link in the admin bar

 = 3.3.27 February 11th 2018 =
 * Fix : update notice not always dismissable in admin